Wall Street to open Monday as storm hobbles New York

-NEW YORK Wall Street firms prepared to open for business on Monday at least with skeletal staff, booking hotel rooms for key employees and leaning on offices in other cities as Hurricane Sandy forced the New York mass transit system to shut down, leaving tens of thousands of employees stuck at home.
+NEW YORK Wall Street firms prepared to open for business on Monday at least with skeletal staffing, booking hotel rooms for key employees and leaning on offices in other cities, as Hurricane Sandy forced the New York mass transit system to shut down, leaving tens of thousands of employees stuck at home.

+For now, executives, traders and bankers are expecting a light trading day on Monday - and with the storm still a day away from hitting the city, questions remained about whether markets would be able to open on Tuesday.

+Hurricane Sandy is expected to slam into the U.S. East Coast on Monday night, bringing torrential rains, high winds, severe flooding and power outages.
+The rare "super storm" - created by an Arctic jet stream wrapping itself around a tropical storm - could be the biggest to hit the U.S. mainland, forecasters said.

+(For a list of how Wall Street firms and exchanges are dealing with Hurricane Sandy, please click here: ID:nL5E8LT013])

-Executives, traders and bankers said they expected a light trading day on Monday - and depending on the impact of the storm, possibly through Tuesday - as some offices in lower Manhattan's Financial District are in an evacuation zone and most non-critical staff were asked to work from home.
+Some offices in lower Manhattan's Financial District are in evacuation zones and most non-critical staff and employees who don't rely on high-speed systems, including some investment bankers, were asked to work from home.

-Major U.S. stock exchanges, including NYSE Euronext, Nasdaq OMX Group and Direct Edge, and banks such as Goldman Sachs Group Inc, Citigroup Inc and JPMorgan Chase & Co were all putting in place contingency plans to open for business on Monday, but that involved some firms scaling back operations.

-NYSE said on Sunday afternoon that it will close its physical trading floor operations for the first time in nearly three decades due to a weather-related emergency, but would move trading of NYSE-listed stocks to its fully electronic exchange.
-This is also the first time NYSE has ever gone fully electronic.
+NYSE Euronext's New York Stock Exchange said it is closing its trading floor in New York, but electronic trading will continue normally.
+Fixed income markets will close at noon on Monday, a trade group said.

+Wall Street banks, including Goldman Sachs Group Inc and Citigroup Inc, activated their emergency plans, which many firms first put in place after the September 11, 2001, attacks.
+Banks are putting key staff, including some traders, in hotels and also are relying on others who live near the bank's offices.

 "I will be there ...
 I will probably be singing a solo on the trading floor," he said.

-Hurricane Sandy is expected to slam into the U.S. East Coast on Monday night, bringing torrential rains, high winds, severe flooding and power outages.
-The rare "super storm," created by an Arctic jet stream wrapping itself around a tropical storm, could be the biggest to hit the U.S. mainland, forecasters said.

-The scramble on Wall Street started early as New York Governor Andrew Cuomo announced the subway, bus and rail system in the city begin to close at 7 p.m.
-EDT on Sunday (11:00 p.m.
-British time).
+The scramble on Wall Street started early as New York Governor Andrew Cuomo announced the subway, bus and rail system in the city would begin to close at 7 p.m.
+EDT on Sunday (2300 GMT).

 Wall Street was spared the worst of Hurricane Irene in August last year.
 Officials had feared Hurricane Irene would flood lower Manhattan and cripple business in the world's financial capital, but the flooding was minor and there were no major disruptions at the exchanges.